 TA/CTO for Global Expansion & Transformation (GTE) at Microsoft

 Doreen Galli attended Eckerd College from 1985-1989 and graduated with the Highest Honors.
 Her majors were Business, Computer Science and Mathematics.
-She was a GTE-CoSIDA All American Cross Country runner and was active in 17 clubs and committees, including ACM, Rotaract, and ConReg and By.
+She was a GTE-CoSIDA All American Cross Country runner and was active in 17 clubs and committees.

 Throughout Dr. Galli's career, she has served as a director and/or C-Level executive for IBM, DHL, Dell, AT&T and Gartner, to name a few.
 Dr. Galli has also been trained as a professional speaker, and she has been invited to speak at distinguished venues such as the Forbes Executive Summit, CIO Summit, CIO Academy, Network+ Interop Las Vegas & Atlanta, The Internet Security Conference, WITI Conference, Grace Hopper, Strategic Analytics Summit, CES WITI Innovation Panel, and Gartner’s Catalyst Conference.